 The Video menu allows you to brighten or darken movies, or to switch to vivid colors.
 The Preview image will display a sample image using the current settings.
 You can Save Profile and name the Profile to recall the settings at any time.
-Click Apply to save changes (select Color Enhancement or Image Enhancement from the menu).
+Click Apply to save changes (select Color Enhancement, Image Enhancement, Image Scaling or Gamut Mapping from the menu).

-Figure C - 37
+Figure C - 32

 Intel® HD Graphics

 Control Panel Video

 (Color

 Enhancement)